MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **Output Files**<div align="justify">The output is disassembled (or de-compiled) ASL code.
 The file extension used for these output files is .DSL, meaning “disassembled ASL”.
 As opposed to original ASL source code files which typically have the extension **.ASL**.</div>

 > **Refer:** [ASL Compiler](https://acpica.org/sites/acpica/files/aslcompiler_10.pdf) for more info.

+**ACPI Machine Language**<div align="justify">Pseudo-code for a virtual machine supported by an ACPI-compatible OS and in which ACPI control methods and objects are written.
+The AML encoding definition is provided in section 19, [ACPI Machine Language (AML) Specification](https://uefi.org/specs/ACPI/6.4/20AMLSpecification/AMLSpecification.html).
+The converted ASL source code .**DSL** files which typically have the extension **.AML**.</div>

 </br>